Irreversible entropy production, from quantum to classical: Information-theoretic aspects

 Hence, even though $\Sigma_c \leqslant \Sigma$, it is nonetheless still strictly non-negative.
-This occurs because the interaction irreversibly pushes the bath away from equilibrium, so that even if all information possible were to be acquired, the dynamics would still be irreversible.
+This occurs because the interaction irreversibly pushes the bath away from equilibrium, so that even if all possible information was to be acquired, the dynamics would still be irreversible.